Jessiejones08/NYC-COLLISION-DASHBOARD/README.md

 Analysis of the NYC Collision Dataset reveals key trends and insights:

-- Peak Collision Times: Most accidents occur during rush hours (morning and evening), with weekends often showing a slight decrease in incidents.
+- Peak Collision Times: Most accidents occur during rush hours (morning and evening), with weekends often showing a slight increase in incidents.

-- High-Risk Locations: Intersections in busy boroughs such as Brooklyn, Queens, and Manhattan consistently record higher collision counts.
+- High-Risk Locations: Intersections in busy boroughs such as Brooklyn, Queens, and Bronx consistently record higher collision counts.

 - Common Contributing Factors: Driver inattention/distraction, failure to yield right-of-way, and unsafe speed are among the leading reported causes.

-- Impact on Victims: The majority of incidents result in property damage only, but there are still significant numbers of injuries and a smaller proportion of fatalities each year.
+- Impact on Victims: The majority of incidents result in property damage only, but there are still a high significant number of injuries and a smaller proportion of fatalities each year.

 These findings highlight both behavioral and infrastructural issues that contribute to collisions in NYC.